qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

         server.login('your_app_username', 'your_app_password')
         server.sendmail(sender_email, recipient_email, msg.as_string())
 ```
 The second step performs the action of sending an automatic notification email with certain subject from a specified sender towards a specified recipient.
-The content of
+The content of email is highly personalised; the number inside smtplib.SMTP() is a common used submission port.
+More information regarding SMTP can be referred at https://docs.python.org/3/library/smtplib.html.
 If you don't know the app username and password for your email, a detailed instruction is provided below in "Potential Obstacles And Solutions".

 ### Step3: combine 1st and 2nd step and test if you can recieve an email!